bitofcode/aviation-edge-sdk/index.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=bitofcode_aviation-edge-sdk&metric=vulnerabilities)](https://sonarcloud.io/dashboard?id=bitofcode_aviation-edge-sdk)

 # Aviation Edge SDK

-Java SDK for the Aviation-Edge Web API (https://aviation-edge.com)
+The Java SDK of the [Aviation Edge](https://aviation-edge.com) Web API.
+The Documentation of the Web API can be seen here [https://aviation-edge.com/developers](https://aviation-edge.com/developers).

+*I would like to thank aviation-edge.com for the support of this project.*

+## Installation and Getting Started

-*Note: Project is in the early development phase.
+*Note: This Project is in the early development phase.
 The Repository is changing often.
-The Documentation and this readme file will be updated soon*
+The Documentation and this readme file will be updated continuously.*

-## Installation and Getting Started

-### Add to your Dependency
+### Add to your Dependencies

-Project is not yet published to a public Maven-Repository.
+#### Maven
 ```xml
 <dependency>
   <groupId>com.bitofcode.oss.sdk</groupId>